 - Sexual Abuse: It sounds unconscionable, but sexual abuse in nursing homes is a common occurrence.
 It involves any type of non-consensual sexual contact with another person, such as touching, sexual assault, coerced nudity, sodomy, intercourse, and taking nude pictures.
 There are several signs that can indicate your elderly loved one is suffering from sexual abuse, such as unexplained STDs, unexplained genital infections, stained or bloody underwear, and bruises on the genitals or breasts.

 - Emotional and Psychological Abuse: When a nursing home caregiver inflicts anguish or distress through verbal or nonverbal means, this is considered emotional abuse.
-It can include insults, verbal assaults, humiliation tactics, threats, intimidation, and harassment.
+It can include threats, insults, humiliation, verbal assaults, and harassment.
 A caregiver might also treat the elderly person as a child and isolate them from the things he or she enjoys, or give them the silent treatment and force them into social isolation.
 If your elderly loved one is being emotionally abused, you should be aware of some signs, such as a lack of responsiveness, a change in his or her mood, and behavior that appears to resemble dementia.

 - Neglect: If a caregiver refuses or fails to provide the care that is necessary for an elderly person to live a comfortable life, then this is a failure of that caregiver’s obligations and is considered a form of abuse.
 The neglect of an elderly loved one can leave a number of indicators, including malnutrition, dehydration, unsanitary living conditions, untreated bed sores, and a failure to treat health issues.